Distinctive Packaging Inspiration Volume 1

 Cadbury

-The Cadbury purple, an incredible hard working device for the brand.
+The Cadbury purple is an incredibly hard-working asset for the brand.
 Consistency over the years along with a distinctive pack range strategy has allowed Cadbury become synonymous in several countries for chocolate.
 While not distinctive from a shape or feature perspective, it deserves a place on this list for its consistency and ruthlessness over time.